Monken Hadley

-History
+Etymology

 The old English place name "Hadley" means "heathery", a woodland clearing which is covered in heather.
 The prefix "Monken" refers to the fact that the parish was a possession of the monks of Walden Abbey.
+This is a development from 19th century historians, who argued that it was "compounded of two Saxon words – Head-leagh, or a high place; Mankin is probably derived from the connexion of the place with the abbey of Walden, to which it was given by Geoffrey de Mandeville, earl of Essex, under the name of the Hermitage of Hadley".

+History

+Middle Ages

+Historically Monken Hadley was a civil parish of Middlesex, forming part of a small protrusion into Hertfordshire.
+19th-century historians took the parish to have been "formerly a hamlet to Edmonton ... on the east side of the great north road, eleven miles from London".
+Its manor belonged to the Mandevilles, the founder of the Hermitage, and was given by Geoffrey de Mandeville to the monks of Walden, eventually being purchased by the Pinney family in 1791.

+One house, thought to have been connected to a monastic establishment was later owned by David Garrow, father of the great adversarial lawyer Sir William Garrow (1760–1840), coiner of the phrase "innocent until proven guilty", who was born and brought up in the village.
+As of 1827 that house had surviving "Chimney-pieces ... in alto-relievo: on one is sculptured the story of Sampson; the other represents many passages in the life of our Saviour, from his birth in the stall to his death on the cross".

 The main site of the Battle of Barnet in 1471, one of the two principal engagements of the Wars of the Roses, was in the parish of Monken Hadley.
 Yorkist troops advanced through the village, although the action took place north (Hadley Wood) and west (Hadley Green) of the settlement.
 Although the retreat of the forces of Lord William Hastings (at the hands of the Earl of Oxford) took place in the parish of Barnet, all of the other key engagements were within Monken Hadley parish, including the historically significant death of Richard Neville, 16th Earl of Warwick, believed to be at the place where a monument now stands on the Great North Road.